The Brownian Web as a random $\mathbb R$-tree: Preliminaries

-The third property in Definition~\ref{def:CharTree} implies that any characteristic $\R$-tree $\zeta=(\ST,\ast,d,M)$ is unbounded, since $M$ is continuous and $\ST$ is complete.
-Therefore, $\ST$ must have at least one unbounded open end.
-One of these open ends will play for us a distinguished role.
+We now move to the second part of the statement.
+The third property in Definition~\ref{def:CharTree} implies that any directed $\R$-tree $\zeta=(\ST,\ast,d,M)$ is unbounded, since $M$ is continuous and $\ST$ is complete.
+Therefore, $\ST$ must have at least one unbounded open end. {By property~\ref{i:Spread}, the isometry $\iota_\ast$ is such that $L_\ast\eqdef\iota_\ast(\R_+)$ is an unbounded ray in $\ST$.
+As ends are equivalence classes of rays, let $\dagger$ be the unique (necessarily) open end such that $L_\ast=\llb\ast,\dagger\rangle$.
+Now,~\eqref{e:Spread} implies that} ~\eqref{e:Ray} holds for $\sz=\ast$ and any $\sw\in\llb\ast,\dagger\rangle$.
+It then suffices to apply the monotonicity in time, i.e. property~\ref{i:Back}, to see that it must hold for any $\sz\in\ST$. \end{proof}